Payroll service bureau: Bureau software

-The common wisdom of "newer is better" that applies to most software, does not apply in the bureau industry.
+The common wisdom of "newer is better" does not apply in the bureau industry.
 Due to the complexity and potential for expensive errors that goes with, moving clients from one system to another, it is very common for older software to be in just as much use as newer software.
-Clients generally have a low tolerance for errors, simply because finance is a high-dollar affair that can become very expensive when mistakes are made - and this results in significant apprehensiveness on the part of the bureau to simply switch from one software package to another.
-A bureau software package that has been in for ten years may be based on obsolete operating systems such as DOS and lack Internet functionality, but on the other hand, such software has the advantage of a proven history and a body of real-world experience using it.
+Clients generally have a low tolerance for errors because finance is a high-dollar affair that can become expensive when mistakes are made - and this may be a motivation not to simply switch from one software package to another.
+A software package that has been in for years use for years has the advantage of a proven history and a body of experience using it, but may be based on obsolete operating system and lack Internet functionality.